informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 This crate is not actively supported and we should only make the minimal effort to update it to the 0.37 version of ABCI.
-No backward compatibility with 0.34 or multi-versoin support is to be implemented; the consumers should be steered towards [tower-abci](https://github.com/penumbra-zone/tower-abci).
+No backward compatibility with 0.34 or multi-version support is to be implemented; the consumers should be steered towards [tower-abci](https://github.com/penumbra-zone/tower-abci).

 ## Status